tiarno/reachtim/content/articles/bottle.md

 ### Summary: What We Have So Far {: .article-title}

-When a request comes in with this url:
+When a GET request comes in with this url:

     http://example01/service/people